How to Forecast Revenue for a Startup in 12 Easy Steps

-Now step one begs the question.
+Now step one of startup revenue forecasting begs the question.
 If I open a salon in Miami, Florida, I can’t actually serve every person in the world.
 You probably have a 30 mile radius of people that would be considered your “Serviceable Market” – these are the people you can actually serve.

 If you are building software for businesses to help them manage employees, then your serviceable market is not all businesses, it is probably all businesses with employees.

 Step 4 – What % of the Serviceable Market Will you Target

 Next, we need to refine your market even more.
 If your serviceable market for your coffee shop is a 30 mile radius, maybe your target market is the workers in the office buildings within a 1 mile radius.
 Obviously there may be other competitors that would take some of the serviceable market, so you need to establish your target market.

 If you are a salon, your target market might be women between the ages of 25 and 45 within a 5 mile radius to make the most out of your revenue potential.

 Step 5 – What % of the Target Market Can you Convert to Leads